 - Creation of images in VHD format to support Azure Stack.

-The Azure Image Builder Service will be available for preview in these regions.
+The Azure Image Builder Service is available in these regions.
 Images can be distributed outside of these regions.

 AIB will support Azure Marketplace base OS images:

 - Ubuntu 18.04

 - Ubuntu 16.04